writer/aws-examples/bedrock-examples/text-to-sql-agent/README.md

 Options:
   'exit' - Exit the program

-> what player has the highest salary?
+> what customer has the highest transaction amount?
 Calling LLM...
 Trying to call /getschema...
 Trying to call /querydatabase...
 Final response were generated!

-Here is the SQL query used to find the player with the highest salary:

-sql
-    SELECT p.name_first, p.name_last, s.salary
+The customer with the highest transaction amount is Connie Henderson, with a transaction amount of $499.86.

+SELECT c.first_name, c.last_name, t.amount
-    FROM salary s
+FROM customer_data c
-    JOIN player p ON s.player_id = p.player_id
+JOIN transaction_data t ON c.customer_id = t.customer_id
-    ORDER BY s.salary DESC
+ORDER BY t.amount DESC
 LIMIT 1;

-Query Result:
+Query Results:
-    Alex Rodriguez - $33,000,000
+- First Name: Connie
+- Last Name: Henderson
+- Highest Transaction Amount: $499.86

 > exit
 Goodbye! 👋